anthonyborriello/weather-util-web/README.md

 This sample php page is based on the Naples Airport (Italy).

-Just change the airport name in the .sh file and the two PHP pages!
+Just change the airport name in the .sh file!
-Change the script location in the PHP page (if different from /var/www/html)

-Also change the JQuery folder address if it is not installed in your server.

-Contact me if you have any questions and enjoy it!